Explore Louisiana with a private car and driver on a new itinerary from Audley Travel

 The trip starts with three nights in New Orleans, with a two-hour cooking experience to learn about Cajun and Creole cuisine.
 Clients will watch a local chef prepare traditional classics such as shrimp gumbo, jambalaya and bread pudding before sampling the dishes.

 Audley’s specialists recommend spending some time wandering the streets of the French Quarter or escaping the tourist trail on a walking tour of the Garden District before unwinding with a Sazerac at a local jazz bar.
-On the final evening in the city, clients enjoy a performance at the Preservation Hall, an intimate and prestigious music venue that hosts the city’s traditional jazz musicians.

 Clients then enjoy a relaxing journey into plantation country by private transfer.
 This area is along the southwestern edge of the Mississippi River and has a number of grand plantation homes that are open to the public for tours.
 Audley’s specialists recommend staying for two nights at Oak Alley Plantation, famous for its 800 ft long allée of oaks running from the Mississippi River to the main house.
 Louisiana’s Creole Heritage Sites, such as Laura Plantation, are a recommended visit to learn about the experiences of those enslaved on the plantation from first-hand accounts.